highchair/artinruins-com/_property/atlantic-mills-gasometer.md

 [^1]: Open Corporates entry for the Hive Archive, founded 2001, captured June 19, 2021 from https://opencorporates.com/companies/us_ri/000118180

 In 2015 the building was acquired by a new local developer under the corporate name Wide Plank Developers.
-Eric Army, AIA, and the renamed architectural firm SignalWorks ([the first B-corporation architecture firm in the state](//www.signalworksarchitecture.com/bcorp/){:target="_blank"}) developed the building as a catalyst for a community venture as well as an office.
+Eric Army, AIA, and the renamed architectural firm [SignalWorks](https://www.signalworksarchitecture.com) (the first B-corporation architecture firm in the state) developed the building as a catalyst for a community venture as well as an office.
 The necessary work on the building was completed in 2017.

 ### Current Events

-[Atlantic Designworks](//www.atlanticdesign.works){:target="_blank"} is now a building with three distinct space for small businesses.
+[Atlantic Designworks](https://www.atlanticdesign.works) is now a building with three distinct space for small businesses.
 The basement of the rotunda is a commercial kitchen with space for 30 guests.
 Currently five different tenants use the spaces.

 ### History